 and keep you and give you peace.

-Rees Howells, Bible College.
+Rees Howells, Bible College of Wales.

 God's answer was perfect.
 When the missionaries returned to Ethiopia,